 One of our principal strengths is our relationship with Targa, a leading provider of midstream natural gas and NGL services in the United States.
 Targa has indicated that it intends to use us as a growth vehicle to pursue the acquisition and expansion of midstream natural gas, NGL and other complementary energy businesses and assets.
 We expect to have the opportunity to make acquisitions directly from Targa in the future.
 Targa intends to offer us the opportunity to purchase substantially all of its remaining businesses, although it is not obligated to do so.
-While Targa believes it will be in acquire, construct or dispose of midstream assets in the future without offering us the opportunity to purchase or construct those assets.
-Targa has retained such flexibility because it believes it is in the best interests of its shareholders to do so.
-We cannot say with any certainty which, if any, opportunities to acquire assets from Targa may be made available to us or if we will choose to pursue any such opportunity.
+We cannot say with any certainty which, if any, acquisition opportunities from Targa may be made available to us or if we will choose to pursue any such opportunity.
 Moreover, Targa is not prohibited from competing with us and constantly evaluates acquisitions and dispositions that do not involve us.
 In addition, through our relationship with Targa, we will have access to a significant pool of management talent, strong commercial relationships throughout the energy industry and access to Targa's broad operational, commercial, technical, risk management and administrative infrastructure.